San Vittore del Lazio

 Walking the old town streets.

-As we depart town on foot, looking back at the belfry on St Mary of the Rose Church and a second unnamed belfry near Town Hall Square.
+As we depart town on foot, looking back at the belfry on St Mary of the Rose Church and a second unnamed square belfry near Town Hall Square.

 Looking back on San Vittore.

 It was a tremendous privilege to visit this significant place of family history; farewell San Vittore del Lazio!
+We hope to learn more once we access the town records.

 We successfully boarded a Cotral (Compagnia Trasporti Lazio) bus from the traffic circle below San Vittore del Lazio and rode it back into Cassino, where we ate an early dinner at Trattoria Locanda D’amore del 2011 (Inn/Restaurant of Love, Since 2011).
 We started with red wine (Dave), an Abbey of Montecassino golden ale (alba) beer (Steve), acqua frizzante (fizzy water), and fresh olives.